 Example #2 – Concatenating Text String & Cell Value

 Suppose we want to join these values to frame something meaningful.

 Added an additional column for “Runs”.

-In Column G, we created a formula which denotes the runs scored by that player along with the full name.
+In Column G, we created a formula that denotes the runs scored by that player along with the full name.

 The Output is shown below:

 Another example may be, where the fixed string that I provided above (example “scored” & “runs”) can come from the result of a formula of a combination of both.

 Concatenate Excel Columns Example #3

 Suppose you always want to see today’s date in cell B2.
 See the formula shown.
 We have used the “CONCATENATE”, “TEXT” Function, and “TODAY” function.
 TODAY function in excel gives today’s date, however, it gives the result in an integer, which we need to convert into text & then into date format.

 So, the “TEXT” function in excel converts the output of the “TODAY” function in the format “mm-dd-yyyy” and then the concatenate function joins them together along with “Today is” & “ “ (space) and gives the result as given below.